 Temporary sign means any sign, handbill, or poster which is placed to advertise or announce a specific event, or which pertains to a particular event or occurrence, or which is not designed or intended to be placed permanently.
 Signs shall be removed promptly upon the conclusion of any such sale, event, occurrence or activity.
+Includes real estate signs.

 Trailer sign means a permanent or temporary sign affixed to a trailer.
-The primary purpose of said display is to attract the attention of the public to the subject matter of the sign rather than to serve the customary identification purpose of said trailer/semi-trailer/tractor trailer.
+The primary purpose of the display is to attract the attention of the public to the subject matter of the sign rather than to serve the customary identification purpose of said trailer/semi-trailer/tractor trailer.

-Variance means written approval to depart from the strict application of the provisions of this chapter.
+Variance means written approval as outlined in Sec 14.214 to depart from the strict application of the provisions of this article.